sokolj1/minimal-mistakes/_posts/2018-04-05-Super-Bowl-Tableau-Dashboard.md

 {% endhighlight %}

-The dataframe needs to be reversed to illustrate the beginning of the game counting down to the end; NA values also need to be removed.
+The dataframe needs to be reversed to show beginning of the game counting down to the end; NA values also need to be removed.

 {% highlight r %}
 # reverses the dataframe so TimeRemaining is organized in decreasing order, also removes na values